laul7klau/kubernetes-aws/bigip-ctrl-ingress/README.md

 ``#Create as3 definition to configure BIG-IP ``
 ``kubectl create -f as3.yaml``

-BIG-IP Controller Ingress Service is deployed.
+BIG-IP Container Ingress Service is deployed.

 #### Implement Cluster IP mode:
 The setup is currently running in Nodeport mode.
 See the verification section below to verify the nodeport vs clusterIP set up.